MinecraftZenova/ZenovaLauncher/README.md

 # Zenova Launcher

-The frontent launcher for Zenova
+The frontend launcher for Zenova